 The researchers approached the study theorizing that OIT treatment could be more effective in younger patients.
 They knew that this is when the immune system is more malleable.
 “We can change the direction of what their immune system is doing,” Kim says.

-The idea of OIT for kids diagnosed with a peanut allergy at a young age can be worrisome for families though, especially since young toddlers can’t articulate their needs.
+The idea of OIT for kids diagnosed with a peanut allergy at a young age can be worrisome for families though.
+This is especially so, since young toddlers can’t articulate their needs.
 With the IMPACT trial, coaching and availability of the research team played a big role in helping families through the process.

 Kim says the team made sure families understood there are risks.
-He was not surprised that most participants who were taking peanut flour in this study had mild to moderate reactions (21 children got epinephrine for 35 moderate reactions).
-But he was glad to have protocols in place to manage the reactions safely.
+He was not surprised that most participants who were taking peanut flour in this study had mild to moderate reactions.
+(Twenty-one children got epinephrine for 35 moderate reactions).
+But he was glad to have protocols to manage the reactions safely.
 “We showed we could do this, and families can do this safely,” he says.